velmer/saps-engine/docs/scheduler-install.md

 # Install and Configure Scheduler

+## What is Scheduler
+Scheduler is the component responsible for making the requisition of new computer nodes on the cloud, transfering the necessary files, executing and monitoring the processing of images

 ## Dependencies
+All components from saps depend on Docker to function, installation guide [here](./container-install.md)

 Before starting the Scheduler container, the Catalog database must be created, using the following commands

   ```